 With a budget in mind, a landscape architect can draw up a plan that includes creativity and practicality for your space.
 These designs aren’t final, either.
 You should absolutely chime in if you aren’t a fan of an option or prefer to see an alternative for an area you may not like.

 The benefit here is that you can have everything done by a single company.
-From removal to leveling to rebuilding and planting, everything will be managed for you while you never even break a sweat.
+From removal to levelling to rebuilding and planting, everything will be managed for you while you never even break a sweat.

 What is involved in the design process?

 Landscape in Sydney is mostly a planning process.
 A designer will spend the time to learn about your needs and interests and then create a drawing that shows how they propose to layout your outdoor space.
 At a high level, you’ll see any proposed decking, patio, structures, retaining walls, lawns, or gardening beds.
 In more detail, the designer will walk you through the materials that they recommend using, from decking types to plant species.

 A landscaper in Sydney who is familiar with the area and the climate should also suggest plantings and products that stand up to the elements and temperatures we face year round.
 If you want low maintenance shrubs, prefer a modern or traditional styling, or want to incorporate eco-friendly or recycled materials, a landscaper can account for this in the planning as well.
-Every plan should include a detailed budget so you understand costs for materials as well as labor.
+Every plan should include a detailed budget so you understand costs for materials as well as labour.